-The William P. Clements Campaign Records, 1977-1989 and addenda, containing material from all three of Gov. Clements’ gubernatorial campaigns, consist of election correspondence, memos, and press materials relating to Gov. Clements’ three gubernatorial campaigns.
+The William P. Clements Campaign Records, 1977-1989 and addenda consist of election correspondence, memos, and press materials relating to Governor Clements’ three gubernatorial campaigns.

-Finally, the William Clements, Jr. Personal Papers and addenda consist mainly of correspondence to and from Clements and papers from his time as Secretary of Defense.
+Finally, the William Clements, Jr. Personal Papers and addenda consist mainly of correspondence to and from Clements during his time as Secretary of Defense.

 Finding aids for the source collections, all housed at Texas A&M’s Cushman Library, are available at this link.